jessica-woodgate/desk23/Documentation/2. System Implementation/README.md

 ## e.
 Additional elements and components.

 There isnt much in the way of additional elements or componenets that has not been covered by previous sections.
-Our app elements like authenticvation due to our SPA not requiring that type of functionality.
+Our app elements like authentication due to our SPA not requiring that type of functionality.

 ## f.
 Deployment details (including Docker), how we have been achieving continuous integration and deployment.
 ### Docker